Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis: Related Work

 By converting raster-scan order prediction to next-scale prediction, Visual AutoRegressive modeling (VAR)~\cite{tian2024visual} overcomes the limitations of next-pixel prediction and next-token prediction, which suffer from suboptimal performance due to disrupting the inherent spatial structure of images.
 Next-scale prediction and elevates generation quality to new heights.
 Some VAR-like variants, such as Infinity~\cite{han2025infinity}, HART~\cite{tang2024hart}, STAR~\cite{ma2024star} and VAR-CLIP~\cite{zhang2024var} extend VAR to text-to-image generation.
 Other improved VAR-like models~\cite{li2024controlvar,rajagopalan2025restorevar, xie2024litevar,wu2025nestedautoregressivemodels,jiao2025flexvarflexiblevisualautoregressive,qu2025visual,wang2025training} effectively perform various tasks.

 \paragraph{Efficient Visual AutoRegressive Modeling.}

 To address VAR's efficiency bottleneck, numerous efforts~\cite{huang2025spectralar,he2025neighboring,kumar2025scale,zhang2025markovian,zhang2025actvar} have been made.
 However, all these methods necessitate major architectural modifications~\cite{ren2024m,chen2025collaborative,vincenti2025dynamic} or extensive retraining~\cite{tang2024hart,kumbong2025hmar}, making them difficult to directly obtain and deploy.
-Training-free methods, such as FreqExit/SkipVAR's early-exit inference or decision-based acceleration~\cite{li2025skipvar,lifreqexit}, ScaleKV/HACK's KV-Cache optimization~\cite{li2025memory,qin2025head}, and LiteVAR's efficient attention and low-bit quantization~\cite{xie2024litevar}, achieve good speedups but face some challenges, such as generation quality degradation due to coarse-grained execution units and suboptimal performance due to input-independent static acceleration.
-In contrast, training-free token reduction methods~\cite{guo2025fastvar,chen2025frequency,li2025stagevar} have led the development of efficient VAR due to their strong generalizability and flexibility.
+Training-free methods, such as FreqExit/SkipVAR's early-exit inference or decision-based acceleration~\cite{li2025skipvar,lifreqexit}, ScaleKV/HACK's KV-Cache optimization~\cite{li2025memory,qin2025head}, and LiteVAR's efficient attention and low-bit quantization~\cite{xie2024litevar}, achieve good speedups but face some challenges, such as generation quality degradation due to skipping entire layers or blocks instead of individual tokens and suboptimal performance due to input-independent static acceleration.
+In contrast, training-free token reduction methods~\cite{guo2025fastvar,chen2025frequency,li2025stagevar,kou2026pu} have led the development of efficient VAR due to their strong generalizability and flexibility.
 However, due to the lack of adaptivity and dynamics, their acceleration potential remains unleashed.